Scaling limits of Markov branching trees with applications to Galton-Watson and random unordered trees: Applications

 \subsection{Consistent Markov branching models}

-Considering again in a more specific way the Markov branching models, we stress that Theorem \ref{sec:main-result-1} also encompasses the results of \cite{HMPW06}, which hold for particular families $(q_n,n\geq 1)$ satisfying a further consistency property.
-In this setting, it is assumed that $q_n((n))=0$ for every $n\geq 1$, so that the trees $T_n$ do not have any vertex having only one child.
+Considering again in a more specific way the Markov branching models, we stress that Theorem~\ref{sec:main-result-1} also encompasses the results of~\cite{HMPW06}, which hold for particular families $(q_n,n\geq1)$ satisfying a further consistency property.
+In this setting, it is assumed that $q_n((n))=0$ for every $n\geq1$, so that the trees $T_n$ do not have any vertex having only one child.
 The consistency property can be formulated as follows:

-\begin{quote} {\bf Consistency property. }Starting from $T_n$ with $n\geq 2$, select one of the leaves uniformly at random, and remove this leaf as well as the edge that is attached to it.
+\begin{itemize} \item[]\textit{Consistency property}.
+Starting from $T_n$ with $n\geq2$, select one of the leaves uniformly at random, and remove this leaf as well as the edge that is attached to it.
 If this removal creates a vertex with only one child, then remove this vertex and merge the two edges incident to this vertex into one.
-Then the random tree thus constructed has same distribution as $T_{n-1}$. \end{quote}
+Then the random tree thus constructed has same distribution as~$T_{n-1}$. \end{itemize}

-A complete characterization of families $(q_n,n\geq 1)$ giving rise to Markov branching trees with this consistency property is given in \cite{HMPW06}.
-Namely, such families can be constructed in terms of a pair $(c,\nu)$, which is uniquely defined up to multiplication by a common positive constant, such that $c\geq 0$ is an ``erosion coefficient'' and $\nu$ is a dislocation measure as described above (except that $\nu(\sum s_i<1)=0$ is not required).
+A complete characterization of families $(q_n,n\geq1)$ giving rise to Markov branching trees with this consistency property is given in \cite{HMPW06}.
+Namely, such families can be constructed in terms of a pair $(c,\nu)$, which is uniquely defined up to multiplication by a common positive constant, such that $c\geq0$ is an ``erosion coefficient'' and $\nu$ is a dislocation measure as described above [except that $\nu(\sum s_i<1)=0$ is not required].
 The cases where $c=0$ and $\nu(\sum s_i<1)=0$ are the most interesting ones, so we will assume henceforth that this is the case.
-The associated distributions $q_n,n\geq 2$ are given by the following explicit formula: for $\lambda\in \P_n$ having $p\geq 2$ parts,
+The associated distributions $q_n,n\geq2$, are given by the following explicit formula: for $\lambda\in\P_n$ having $p\geq2$ parts,